 A Login Window profile that hides the “Guest” login option and displays the full name of user accounts.

-When the login window is displayed, the technician logs in to the admin account that was auto-created during enrollment with DEP.
+When the login window is displayed, the technician logs in to the admin account that was auto created during enrollment with DEP.
 They confirm that Munki – Managed Software Center is installed and showing in the Dock.
-The technician then logs out of the admin account, is prompted to enable FileVault and does so, then reboots the device.
+The technician then logs out of the admin account, enables FileVault following a prompt, and then reboots the device.
 The reboot kicks off a script that runs to ensure the Managed Software Center automatically installs all required software.
 After logging out of the admin account, the option to log in with an Active Directory user is shown.
 They log in to Active Director with new user credentials and set the secure token for FileVault.
 The device is then passed off to the user.
 After logging in, the user can reset their own password for the account.

 Prior to using SimpleMDM, David states that the deployment process took more than 30 minutes.
 With SimpleMDM, the time has been cut down to less than 10.